 Should you find brown bruising at the base of your fruits, be sure to remove infected fruit and begin treating your soil immediately to stop further spread.

-Follow these handy tips to keep tomato rot away and enjoy many delicious and fruitful harvests.
+Follow these handy tips to keep tomato blossom end rot away and enjoy many delicious and fruitful harvests.